KhronosGroup/glTF/extensions/Khronos/KHR_mesh_compression/README.md

 `indicesCount` and `vertexCount` are references for verifying the decompression of mesh.

-### geometryType
-`geometryType` specifies if the `primitive` is a mesh or a point cloud.
-If it is a point cloud then there will be no indice data.

 #### attributes
 The decompressed mesh needs to be write to the memory for uploading to GPU, including indices and attributes data. `attributes` is used to define the